cloudmesh/useful-introduction_to_cloud-2015/_sources/class/cm-mooc.txt

 	india$ cm-mooc info

-Using the class material
+Using the class materials
 ----------------------------------------------------------------------

-The class material is contained in two directories.
-Dependent on the class please chose the directory suitable for you:
+You can find the class materials in the following directories.
+Upon your choice of programming language, you can try python or Java examples:

-* **fg455**: directory containing ipython notebooks for the class fg455
+* **IPythonFiles**: directory containing IPython Notebooks for the class fg455
-* **cloudmesh**: directory containing cloudmesh ipython notebooks
+* **JavaFiles**: directory containing cloudmesh Java code
-* **JavaFiles**: directory containing cloudmesh java code
+* **cloudmesh**: directory containing cloudmesh IPython Notebooks

 The source for these directories is maintained at